KarsuarCD/python-basicsyntax/README.md

 # python-basicsyntax
-In this repositroy I will just write random stuff and try and learn some python.
+In this repositroy I will just write random very basic codes and try and learn some python.